wahidfarid/tablecheck-weatherapp/README.md

 ## Description

-Simple application that displays current weather, test at [Weather application made with React](https://table-check-weather-app.vercel.app/).
+Simple application that displays current weather, test at [https://table-check-weather-app.vercel.app/](https://table-check-weather-app.vercel.app/).
 It works either by asking for your geolocation, or by a list of comma-seperated cities in the query parameters like this example https://table-check-weather-app.vercel.app/?city=tokyo,cairo,london,dubai .
 Uses data from [OpenWeatherMap](https://openweathermap.org/) .

 Made with Razzle, React (FC), Typescript, Emotion/Styled, XState, Storybook, Jest, Enzyme, ESLint, Prettier, Babel and Webpack